 The Resonator Status Screen

 The resonator status screen displays the resonators that are currently deployed on a portal, and allows you to deploy your own.
 To view it, tap the portal on the scanner (or select its key from your inventory, then tap the portal in the remote view), then tap the “Deploy” button.
-The eight hexes surrounding the portal represent the slots in which resonators can be deployed.
-The north slot will have a small red circle inside its hex.
-If a resonator is currently occupying a slot, its level and current strength are displayed inside the hex, and the call sign of the resonator’s owner is shown above it.
+The status of the eight resonator slots are displayed on the left and right sides of the screen.
+If a resonator is currently occupying a slot, its level, deployer, and current strength are displayed.
 Also shown is a small panel that displays the portal’s current level, linking range and total energy.
-Below this is the resonator carousel.
+At the bottom is the resonator carousel.
 You can swipe left and right to see how many resonators of each level are in your inventory, and to select one to deploy by moving it within the brackets in the center.
-Finally, below the carousel are two buttons: one to deploy or upgrade a resonator, and the other to dismiss the resonator status screen.
+Above the brackets is a button to deploy the selected resonator, while below it is a button to close the resonator status screen.

 Deploying a Resonator

 To deploy a resonator, you must stand in range (within 40 meters) of a neutral portal, or a friendly portal with at least one empty resonator slot.
 Bring up the portal’s resonator status screen.
 You can deploy a resonator in any open slot, regardless of where you are standing, as long as you are in range of the portal; walking around the portal is not necessary.
-By default, you will deploy in the empty resonator slot that is closest to your current position, with subsequent deployments moving clockwise around the portal; to deploy in a particular slot, tap the corresponding hex.
-You can tell which slot is selected because it will have a yellow bracket around it.
-To deselect a slot, tap it again, or tap the space inside the ring of hexes.
+By default, you will deploy in the empty resonator slot that is closest to your current position, with subsequent deployments moving clockwise around the portal; to deploy in a particular slot, tap the corresponding resonator display.
+You can tell which slot is selected because it will have a yellow highlight.
 Next, select the resonator level you wish to deploy in the carousel, then tap “Deploy.”
 The distance from the portal that the resonator will be deployed is the same as your distance from the portal.
 Deployment distance is important; see the strategy section below for details.

 Deploying a resonator costs 50 XM per resonator level, and grants you 125 AP.
 Deploying a resonator on a neutral portal is referred to as capturing it, and gets you a 500 AP bonus.
 Deploying a resonator into a portal’s last open slot is called fully powering it, and nets a 250 AP bonus.
 Every resonator you deploy also contributes to your progress for the Builder medal, and capturing them contributes toward the Liberator medal.
 Capturing unique portals makes progress for the Pioneer medal.